Financial Assistance Overview

 Annual awards worth $1,000 per year are given to incoming freshmen who have been accepted into the Emerging Kingdom Leaders Program.

 Awards are given to full-time students demonstrating outstanding musical abilities.
+Music scholarships are automatically renewed for up to ten semesters if the student fulfills the conditions specified in the award letter.
 An audition and participation in the Music Department are both required.
 Scholarships are given to incoming freshmen and returning/transfer students by recommendation of the Music Department.
+Note that all students interested in participating in the Music Department ensembles, regardless of major, are eligible to audition for a Music Ensemble Scholarship.

-Trinity participates in NAIA intercollegiate athletics and offers scholarships to full-time student athletes.
+Trinity participates in NAIA intercollegiate athletics and offers scholarships to full-time student-athletes.
 Participation is required.
 Awards are based on the recommendation of the Trinity Athletic Director and coaches.
+Please note: The amount of an athletic scholarship includes all institutional awards for which a student might otherwise be qualified, excluding academic scholarships.

 Other Trinity College Scholarships